-Synthetic marijuana can refer to many different artificially created cannabinoids that are designed to imitate THC, the effective ingredient found in marijuana.
-The cannabinoids in spice are far stronger than THC, so they can cause:
+Synthetic marijuana can refer to many different artificially created cannabinoids that imitate THC, the effective ingredient found in marijuana.
+The cannabinoids in Spice are far stronger than THC, so they can cause:

 - Extreme paranoia

 Spice can even provoke psychotic episodes in which the user becomes completely separated from reality.
-Spice continues to affect the brain long after the drug has left the body, and some people have hallucinations for months.
+The drug continues to affect the brain long after it has left the body.
+In fact, some people have hallucinations for months.

-The physical effects of spice are even more dangerous than the mental effects.
-The many chemicals within spice can cause people to be hospitalized with rapid heart rates, seizures, vomiting, heart attacks, and loss of muscle control.
+The physical effects of Spice are even more dangerous than the mental effects.
+The drug’s various chemicals can cause hospitalization due to rapid heart rates, seizures, vomiting, heart attacks, and involuntary muscle spasms.
 As the National Institute on Drug Abuse points out, synthetic marijuana is made up of a variety of unknown and dangerous chemicals, including heavy metals, that can create unexpected combinations that harm the body.
-Unlike marijuana, spice can have deadly effects, and there have even been a few cases in which people who have only smoked the drug once died.
+Unlike marijuana, Spice can have deadly effects.
+In fact, there have even been a few cases in which people who have only smoked the drug once died.